Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Cateye Café – Quirky Breakfast Spot with Retro Décor

-Cateye Café is hard to miss — packed with cat-themed décor and vintage knick-knacks.
+Cateye Café is hard to miss.
+It’s packed with cat-themed décor and vintage knick-knacks.
 You’ll get massive plates, fair prices, and bottomless coffee.
 If you like diner-style breakfasts with a quirky twist, this will hit the spot.
+They also offer plenty of games, which is perfect for a family outing.

 The Coffee Pot Bakery Café – Homemade Pies, Hearty Breakfasts

 On the road toward Big Sky, Coffee Pot is worth the quick detour.
-Breakfast here is hearty — biscuits and gravy, big omelets, strong drip coffee.
+Breakfast here is hearty, especially with their biscuits and gravy, big omelets, strong drip coffee.
 The standout, though, is the pie case, with flavors like huckleberry and strawberry-rhubarb baked fresh daily.
 You can also browse the attached pottery shop while you wait.

 Comfort Food & Casual Dining